 Requires proposed new or renewal rental spaces or facilities for which the annual base cost is more than \$500,000 to receive approval from the Joint Capital Outlay Subcommittee (JCOS) prior to being approved by the State Administrative Board; waives JCOS approval in emergency situations and requires department to notify JCOS within 5 days after executing agreement.
 Executive deletes.
-House, Senate, and Conference retain.
+House and Senate retain.
 (Governor declared this section unenforceable in FY 2021-22.)

 Sec.
 863a.
-State Building Occupancy and Use Report - REVISED
+State Building Occupancy and Use Report - RETAINED

 Requires DTMB to submit report which evaluates office building and space usage by all state departments and develop a projection for future building occupancy; lists additional report requirements including projections of amounts of state-owned and leased buildings, comparisons of past occupancy levels with projected levels, plan for building occupancy efficiency, and projected costs to complete space optimization plan.
 Executive and House delete.
 Senate retains.
-Conference revises to require DTMB to work with state departments and agencies to evaluate state-owned and leased office space usage to identify projected changes in the current and next fiscal years and to provide a report which includes those changes, a comparative analysis of 2019 occupancy levels to current and future levels, a list of expenditures related to property divestment, and net savings from property divestment.

 Sec.
-866. State Facility Divestments - NOT INCLUDED
+866. State Facility Divestments - DOES NOT INCLUDE

 House requires the department to divest of state-owned buildings and office space identified as being unoccupied through office space optimization efforts; requires DTMB to provide a report with a list of expenditures and a description of each property, the benefit of each expenditure, and any additional state facilities recommended for divestment.
-Executive, Senate, and Conference do not include.
+Executive and Senate do not include.